 Accounts Receivable Financing

-There are a variety of lenders, both bank and non-bank, that provide AR financing for the purposes of working capital.
+There are a variety of lenders, both bank and non-bank, that provide accounts receivable financing, AR financing, for the purposes of working capital.
 Typical receivables financing terms include:

-What criteria do lenders consider when providing a working capital loan collateralized by receivables financing?
+What criteria do lenders consider when providing AR financing?

 Are you looking to bridge the gap between when you pay expenses and when you receive revenue from your customers?